ultraleap/UnityPlugin/README.md

 ## Introduction

+Ultraleap's Unity Plugin enables the data produced by Ultraleap tracking hardware to be used by developers inside their Unity projects.
+It includes various utilities, examples and prefabs that make it as easy as possible to design and use hand tracking in XR projects

-This repository hosts the complete Ultraleap Unity Plugin and developer SDK.
+This repository hosts the complete Ultraleap Unity Plugin and Ultraleap Tracking SDK.
 Examples are included to quickly get you up and running with Ultraleap's hand tracking technology.

 ## Requirements